-The Hold Points and Milestones applicable to this specification are summarised in Table 4.
+The Hold Points applicable to this Technical Specification are summarised in Table 5.1.
+There are no Witness Points or Milestones defined in this Technical Specification.

-Table 4 - Hold Points and Milestones
+Table 5.1 - Hold Points

-Clause Hold Point 6.1 Assessment of suitability of Erosion and Sediment Control Plan for each stage and/or section of the works where required.
-7.1 Installation of appropriate erosion and sediment controls in each section of the works.
+Clause Hold Point 6.1 Assessment of suitability of Erosion and Sediment Control Plan for each stage and/or section of the works where required 7.1 Installation of appropriate erosion and sediment controls in each section of the works